RIAEvangelist/event-pubsub/README.md

 **Node Install**
 `npm i --save event-pubsub`
-By default the ES6 version will be used. you can use the es5 version for older versions of node by requiring `event-pubsub/es5.js`.
+By default the correct version (ES5/ES6) will be included.
+You can force the es5/6 version by requiring `event-pubsub/es5` or `event-pubsub/es6`.

 **Browser Install**
 *see browser examples above or below*